Arnavjain2503/Stockify/README.md

 - **/profile2**: Retrieves detailed company profile information, including company name, logo, and exchange information.

 ### Important Note
+- The app primarily works with US stock markets.
+You can check stock prices at any time, but the every-minute update feature will only work during US market hours (9:30 AM to 4:00 PM EST, 7:00 PM to 1:30 AM IST for Indian investors).

-If the network connection is slow, data fetching from the API will take longer, especially when using an Android Virtual Device (AVD).
+- If the network connection is slow, data fetching from the API will take longer, especially when using an Android Virtual Device (AVD).
 It's recommended to use AVD with a fast network connection.
 Alternatively, you can run the app on a physical device by connecting via cable or using the APK for smoother performance.

 ## License
 This project is licensed under the MIT License.